tarankalra1/singhscorner-blog/_posts/2021-06-30-Skewness and Sediment transport.md

 For the morphodynamic model, my thoughts are that we need to improve our model calibration, we may first want to incorporate a way of having full wave spectrum information and if that gives bimodal shape before waves break, somehow we estimate negative skewness.
 We may need more field data to get negative skewness from wave spectrum or even if we don't have that data, we can atleast reduce onshore sediment transport for waves corresponding with bimodal wave spectrum.

-Then once the waves break, use the information from  the Inwave model + mean flow to do the sediment transport and lower the dependence on vandera's method because vandera's method does not apply for breaking wave regime.
+Then once the waves break, use the information from  the Infragravity wave model + mean flow to do the sediment transport and lower the dependence on vandera's method because vandera's method does not apply for breaking wave regime.

 This raises interesting research questions for implementations of parameterized methods to estimate asymmetric wave shapes and deriving bedload from them.
-May be in near future, we don't need to depend on parameterizations and can use phase resolved methods to get asymmetric wave shapes and then skewness would be a natural outcome from the model.
-We need more field data to correlate skewness direction and ripple migration direction.
+May be in near future, we don't need to depend on parameterizations and can use phase resolved methods to get asymmetric wave shapes directly and then skewness would be a natural outcome from the model.
+We also need more field data to correlate skewness direction and ripple migration direction.
 Another challenge in this work as far as observations are concerned is that when waves get stronger to transport sediment in any direction, we may not even have ripple migration and then we need ways to quantify suspended sediment to a certain height above bottom.
 I guess like sheet flow.
-This can be done but like everything else, it is a cautionary tale.

 References:
 1. Crawford & Hay: Linear transition ripple migration and wave orbital velocity skewness: Observations (dal.ca)
 2. Houser et al.: Divergent response of an intertidal swash bar - Houser - 2006 - Earth Surface Processes and Landforms - Wiley Online Library
+3. van der A, D.A., Ribberink, J.S., van der Werf, J.J., O'Donoghue, T., Buijsrogge, R.H., Kranenburg, W.M., (2013).
+Practical sand transport formula for non-breaking waves and currents.
+Coastal Engineering, 76, pp.26-42